 The ideal candidate has an interest in using an applied and interdisciplinary approach to examine marine and coastal resource management issues.
 A master’s degree in the social sciences or natural resource management related field is required, along with experience using social science data collection techniques and qualitative and/or quantitative data analyses to answer complex research questions.
 Excellent verbal and written communication skills and strong interpersonal skills are desired.

-While the application deadline is March 1, 2017, earlier submissions are encouraged.
-Though not required, interested applicants are encouraged to send a brief letter of interest and a copy of their CV (including GPA and GRE scores) via email to Dr. Cynthia Grace-McCaskey (email@example.com) prior to formally applying to the ECU graduate school.
+Applications are reviewed on a rolling basis.
+Interested applicants are encouraged to send a brief letter of interest and a copy of their CV (including GPA and GRE scores) via email to Dr. Cynthia Grace-McCaskey (email@example.com) prior to formally applying to the ECU graduate school.

 Possible funding in subsequent years